Focus Recovery

 TL;DR: Multitasking is actually rapid context switching that creates cognitive residue, requiring an average of 23 minutes to regain deep focus after each switch.
 This constant mental reorientation depletes energy faster than sustained focused work, adding 30-40% more time to complete tasks while creating decision fatigue and afternoon exhaustion.

-Brain Fog Isn't Random: Why It Happens and How to Stop It
+Why Brain Fog Happens and How to Break the Cycle

 TL;DR: Brain fog often follows a predictable physical pattern triggered by posture, immobility, and shallow breathing during deep work—not a mental flaw.
 It typically appears after 90-120 minutes of static work and can be prevented with simple physical resets.